repoze/repoze.who/README.txt

     finds one that matches, it attempts to decode it and turn it into a login and a password, which it returns as values in a dictionary.
 This dictionary is thereafter known as an "identity".
-    If it finds no credentials in cookies, it returns an empty dictionary (which is not considered an identity).
+    If it finds no credentials in cookies, it returns None (which is not considered an identity).

     More generally, the 'identify' method of an IIdentifier plugin is called once on WSGI request "ingress", and it is expected to grub